anybox/anybox.buildbot.odoo/README.txt

 Introduction
 ============

-``anybox.buildbot.openerp`` aims to be a turnkey buildbot setup for a bunch of buildout-based OpenERP installations (see ``anybox.recipe.openerp``).
+``anybox.buildbot.openerp`` aims to be a turnkey buildbot master setup for a bunch of buildout-based OpenERP installations (see ``anybox.recipe.openerp``).

+It is able to run buildouts against the several postgreSQL versions that can be found in attached slaves.

-Having a new setup buildbotted against all the slaves attached to the master is just a matter of copying the corresponding buildout in the ``buildouts`` subdirectory of the master and referencing it in ``buildouts/MANIFEST.cfg``.
+Having a new OpenERP generic or custom installation buildbotted against all the slaves attached to the master is just a matter of copying the corresponding buildout in the ``buildouts`` subdirectory of the master and referencing it in ``buildouts/MANIFEST.cfg``.